 Mindfulness has been reported to make true changes in both the brain and the body – strengthening and healing.
 If you don’t know how to practice mindfulness, here are insights and tools for how to stay mindful throughout the day.
 Read on…

-My son Ari and I were heading to daycare the other day – the same exact route we always go.
+One day – back in 2013 – my son Ari and I were heading to daycare – the same exact route we always go.

 Yep.
-Every day, we stroller down the same street to get there.
+Every day, we strollered down the same street to get there.

-I like to talk with him, as we stroller – always pointing out things to notice.
+I liked to talk with Ari, as we strollered – always pointing out things to notice.

-So the other day it occurred to me to point out something entirely new to Ari.
-I pointed out how even though we always go the same exact path to daycare daily, things are always different – in some way – on this supposedly exact same path.
+I pointed out to Ari how even though we always go the same exact path to daycare daily, things are always different.
+In some way.
+On this supposedly exact same path.